DevEnv-94/monitoring_project/README.md

 [node:vars]
 ansible_user= # User on your instance
-ansible_become=true # Like a sudo behind a command, should be true ansible_become_pass= # Password of your user domain= # Your domain name, for example you can get it here https://www.namecheap.com or use something free like https://sslip.io or https://nip.io . (without www subdomain)
+ansible_become=true # Like a sudo behind a command, must be true ansible_become_pass= # Password of your user domain= # Your domain name, for example you can get it here https://www.namecheap.com or use something free like https://sslip.io or https://nip.io . (without www subdomain)